 Award will be based upon availability of funds and a combination of factors including program eligibility, program priorities, and geographical disbursement, and on a first come first serve basis for businesses equally meeting all factors under consideration.

 - Any small business meeting the below qualifications:

 - Business operating within the City & County of Denver

 - Generate $1 million in annual revenue or less (for 2019)

 - Have 25 employees or fewer (at the end of 2019)

-- Have experienced a 25% decline in revenue this year as a result of COVID-19 pandemic compared to an equal timeframe (month or quarter) in the previous or current year
+- Have experienced a 25% decline in revenue in 2020 as a result of COVID-19 pandemic compared to an equal timeframe (3 months or quarter) in 2019.

 - Be engaged in activities that are legal under Colorado and federal law

 - Meet program technical requirements including ability to provide financial records

 - Be in good standing with local, state and federal taxing and licensing authorities